shenwei356/csvtk/doc/docs/usage.md

   -h, --help                   help for csvtk
   -E, --ignore-empty-row       ignore empty rows
   -I, --ignore-illegal-row     ignore illegal rows
+      --infile-list string     file of input files list (one file per line), if given, they are appended to files from cli arguments
   -l, --lazy-quotes            if given, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field
   -H, --no-header-row          specifies that the input CSV file does not have header row -j, --num-cpus int           number of CPUs to use (default value depends on your computer) (default 16)